 What Is the Best Interval for Time-Lapse?

 That depends on what you want to capture and how long you want the video to last.
-If you are shooting fast action or the camera is moving during recording, choose a short interval, such as .5 or one second.
+If you are shooting fast action or the camera is moving during recording, choose a short interval, such as half of a second or one second.
 If you are shooting slower movement, such as a sunset, you can choose a longer interval.

 Note that longer intervals can make the video appear choppy.